laninsky/teaching_resources/whale_id/index.md

 [*back to the top*](index.md#what-whale-is-that)

 ## Identifying whale meat with DNA
+In response to the near-commercial extinction of many of the 'great whale' species, a moratorium on commercial whaling came into place in 1986.
+However, some countries continued to capture whales as 'bycatch' in fishing gear or through scientific whaling schemes.
+In addition, there have been occasional instances of illegal international trade of whale meat, where it has ended up in [high end restaurants!](https://www.wired.com/2010/04/whale-meat-bust/).

 ### Using BLAST
 ### Using 'Witness for the Whales'